 Ben Berg's newest restaurant, B.B.
 Lemon, was inspired by the restaurants he went to during his childhood in New York.

-Berg describes the back room as clubbish, but not dance clubbish.
+Been erg describes B.B.
+Lemon's back room as clubbish, but not dance clubbish.

 B.B.
 Lemon dishes are New York meets Texas.

 Berg says you've got to have bacon somewhere on the menu.

 There's nothing more nostalgic than banana pudding.

 You can expect good meat from the man behind B&B Butchers.

 B.B.
 Lemon serves an authentic lobster roll.

 B.B.
 Lemon is open til 2 am on weekends.

 Blue crab beignets are a Gulf Coast touch.